oracle/graaljs/docs/GRAAL.JS-API.md

 Source can be of type:

 * `java.lang.URL`: the URL is queried for the source code to execute.
-TODO does this work in TruffleInterop?
 * a JavaScript object: the object is queried for a `name` and a `source` property.
 * all other types: the source is converted to a String.

 The value of `arguments` is provided to the loaded code upon execution.

-TODO

-* load accepts DynamicObject, URL, File, all other, while loadWithNewGlobal does not accept File?
-* document (or link to documentation of) different execution modes (and link where they are mentioned, e.g. JVM mode)